-Professional Development Plan for Teachers 6.3d 9 Using the Ohio Standards for Professional Development (adopted 2015), describe the process for how the school will develop, implement, and evaluate a differentiated professional development plan for teachers informed by student data, curriculum needs, OTES, IPDPs, Resident Educator Program, etc. and how it will link to the school's continuous improvement plan. -- --------------- --
+Professional 6.3d 9) Using the Ohio Standards for Professional Development (adopted 2015), describe the process for Development Plan for how the school will develop, implement, and evaluate a differentiated professional development Teachers plan for teachers informed by student data, curriculum needs, OTES, IPDPs, Resident Educator Program, etc. and how it will link to the school's continuous improvement plan.